Frankfurt: 39 people arrested after outdoor party turns into riot | DW | 19.07.2020

 Around 1 a.m. local time (2300 UTC/GMT), the "mood started to change and became aggressive," and around 3 a.m., a fight broke out near a fountain at the square, Frankfurt Police Chief Gerhard Bereswill told reporters.

-One of the participants had fallen on the ground and was continuing to lie there, prompting police to become involved.
+One of the partygoers had fallen on the ground and was continuing to lie there, prompting police to become involved, he added.

 Police attacked